walkabilly/HKR6130_MUN/apple_watch_data.md

 - **calories**: Active calories burned that minute.
 This does not consider resting or basal metalic rate.
 - **steps**: Count of the number of steps taked during that minute.
 - **distance**: Estimate of the total distance travelled during that minute.

+# Tasks for Path_A

+1. At each step of Path_A you will need to produce the result and describe in your own words what you think the function you are using is doing.
+It is a good idea to refer back to your Intro to R work.
+You have already done the majority of the tasks in Intro to R.
+2. Read in the Data.
+What does the function `read_csv` do?
+You can learn more about a function using the `?function_name` command in your console.
+Try `?read_csv` in your console.
+You should see a new window open in the bottom right of your RStudio window.
+3.

+# Tasks for Path_B

+1.

+Complete the tasks for Path_A plus the following